MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/add-annotations-hololens.md

 ---
 # Add annotations in HoloLens

 Once a video call has connected, the Microsoft Teams user will see everything the HoloLens user sees in their space – including holograms.
-Everyone on the call can draw and place arrows in your space.
-Annotations are particularly useful for pointing out parts of your space that may be difficult or dangerous for you to reach.
-Remote collaborators will see your additions, and will be able to make annotations of their own.
-Once an annotation is placed, all call participants can refer to it at any time until it is deleted.
+Annotations are particularly useful for pointing out parts of your space that may be difficult or dangerous to reach.
+All call participants can see each others’ additions, and can make annotations of their own.
+Once an annotation is placed, it will remain anchored in your space until the person who placed the annotation deletes it.
+Adding annotations to files works the same way.

 > ![Note]
-> Multiple Teams desktop users can join and add annotations in a Remote Assist call.
-The Teams desktop user will see annotations others add even when the Teams desktop user is in edit mode.
+> Multiple Teams desktop users can join and add annotations in a Remote Assist call when the Remote Assist user is using HoloLens.
-A Teams mobile user can only annotate in a one-to-one call with a Remote Assist user (either HoloLens or mobile).
+Only one Teams mobile user can join and add annotations in a Remote Assist call, regardless of whether the Remote Assist user is using HoloLens or mobile.
 In other words, the following calls are supported:
 * One-to-one call between 1 Remote Assist HoloLens user and 1 Teams desktop user
 * One-to-one call between 1 Remote Assist HoloLens user and 1 Teams mobile user